mfursov/logpipes/README.md

 '{"message":"Log after pipe is installed $1","$1":{"a":1,"b":2,"c":3},"level":"log","@timestamp":"2023-07-03T17:13:56.018Z"}'
 ```

+## Pipes

 ### JsonStringifyPipe

+JsonStringifyPipe converts console log arguments into a single-line string with a serialized JSON inside.

-JsonStringifyPipe accepts `JsonStringifyPipeOptions` which inherit all `JsonSimplifierOptions`.
+The pipe accepts `JsonStringifyPipeOptions` which inherits all `JsonSimplifierOptions`.

 See in-code docs for the available options: